flownative/neos-replicator/Documentation/index.rst

 - **Packages are never replicated**.
 Your site package, any add-ons your site uses and the Neos system itself are-again-just code and deployed as such.
 That means any content relying on specific code being available will only work as expected if that code is available on the target.
+- **ContentObject use on nodes is not supported**.
+If a node has a *ContentObject* attached, this will be ingored.

 Inside the replication
 ----------------------